DeclarativeHub/Bond/README.md

 skip<T>(dynamic: Dynamic<T>, count: Int) -> Dynamic<T>
 ```

-You can use skip to create a Dynamic that'll not dispatch change events for some arbitrary number `count`.
+You can use skip to create a Dynamic that'll not dispatch change events for `count` times.

 #### Any